For this release, this section includes the following topics:

 Oracle Fusion Middleware Administering Oracle ADF Applications

-When you use Oracle JRF Asynchronous Web Services, the asynchronous web service is pinned to a service and does not fail over.
+When you use Oracle JRF Asynchronous Web Services, the asynchronous web service is pinned to a service and doesn't fail over.
 When you use a reliability protocol such as WS-RM, the higher-level protocol reconnects to a new server after a failure.

-Essbase does not support a high availability configuration.
+Essbase doesn't support a high availability configuration.
 If a server fails, there is no loss of state; you can recover from a failure by redploying Essbase Cube.

-Studio does not support a high availability configuration.
+Studio doesn't support a high availability configuration.
 Oracle recommends performing xml import/export on a regular basis.
 This is the best practice for Studio recovery from a catalog failure.

 setDomainEnv.sh to the updated singleton-data-directory setting (SDD).